dtuzi123/Mixture-of-VAE-with-dropout/README.md

-# Mixture-of-VAE-with-dropout
+# Deep Mixture Generative Autoencoder
-This is the implementation of the deep generative mixture autoencoders with dropout.
+This is the implementation of the Deep Mixture Generative Autoencoder.

 # Title:Deep Mixture Generative Autoencoder